93rd (Sutherland Highlanders) Regiment of Foot: Napoleonic Wars

 The regiment was dispatched from Fort George to Guernsey in September 1800.
 It returned to Scotland in September 1802 from where it was deployed to Dublin in February 1803 to assist in quelling an insurrection.

 It was ordered to embark for Jamaica in July 1805 but, after fortnight aboard ship, the orders were canceled and the regiment sailed for the Cape of Good Hope.
 It arrived at Table Bay in January 1806 and joined the Highland Brigade which landed at Lospard Bay with orders to capture Cape Colony from the Dutch forces there.
-The regiment took part in the Battle of Blaauwberg which led to the surrender of the Dutch forces a few days later.
-It remained in the colony until April 1814 when it embarked for home.
+The regiment took part in the Battle of Blaauwberg, during which 35 soldiers from the regiment drowned during the amphibious landing.
+The battle led to the surrender of the Dutch forces a few days later.
+Major John Graham was transferred from the 93rd regiment to lead the newly formed Cape Regiment, made up from the disbanded Cape Dutch Corps Pandoeren.
+The 93rd remained in the colony until April 1814 when it embarked for home.

 A second battalion was raised in Inverness in May 1813.
 The 2nd Battalion was deployed to Newfoundland in April 1814 but embarked for home in October 1815 and was disbanded the following year.

 Meanwhile, the 1st battalion embarked for North America in September 1814 for service in the War of 1812.
 It anchored at the entrance of Lake Borgne off the Gulf of Mexico in December 1814 and then advanced up the left bank of the Mississippi River towards New Orleans.
 It came under fire from an American armed schooner on the river and destroyed it.
 The regiment next saw action at the Battle of New Orleans in January 1815.
 British troops overran and captured the American position on the right bank of river while, on the left bank where the main assault occurred, a detachment of light infantry companies including that of the 93rd Regiment of Foot, captured the advance redoubt on the American right beside the river.
 However, the British assault on the left bank faltered and General John Keane led the main body of the 93rd Regiment of Foot diagonally across the field to support the faltering British right flank attack near the swamp.
 Following the death of Lieutenant Colonel Robert Dale, the regiment's commanding officer, no orders were issued either to advance or to withdraw so the regiment stood fast and was mown down.
 General John Lambert having taken command upon the death of General Edward Pakenham finally sent orders to withdraw and after a futile attempt to advance the regiment withdrew from the field.
 The "immense bravery" shown by the 93rd in this advance was noted by the American Paul Wellman, General Andrew Jackson's biographer:

 The 1st Battalion embarked for home and disembarked at Cork in Ireland in May 1815.